ioannis-toumpoglou/tor-network-web-crawler/README.md

 For the application to connect to the Tor Network, it is necessary to have the **Tor browser** open at the same time.<br>
 To download the Tor browser, please use this <a href="https://www.torproject.org/download/">link</a>.

+An unsupervised machine learing algorithm is used in order to classify the extracted text, based on the cyber-threat type it refers to.
+It is implemented in Python and the script is called and executed via the Spring Boot main app.

+The machine learning algorithm used is <b>K-Means</b>.